tawrahim/Ruby_Games/email_interpreter/README.md

 String, loops, conditions, Array

 ## Usage
-To try it out, follow the following steps and modify the method call, as usual I hope that you also learn something from this project
+This code is incomplete so I would advice not to use it To try it out, follow the following steps and modify the method call, as usual I hope that you also learn something from this project
 ```bash
 $ cd ~